 As I mentioned on Friday, I ran the Savage Race over the weekend.
 It was a lot of fun.
 If you find seven miles of hardcore obstacles involving fire, barbed wire, and mud fun.
 Fortunately I do, but my muscles are the sorest they’ve probably ever been.
 I was not in good shape for this race at all.
 But, I finished.
 Here are the highlights:

 We arrived to the race early, and hopped in line soon after registration (waiting for the heat we were supposed to be in meant spending another half hour potentially psyching ourselves out, so sometimes it’s better just to jump right in an get the adrenaline flowing).
 The first obstacle (I lost count, but there were at least 15) is called the Shriveled Richard.
-Awesome name for something that is pure torture.
+Awesome name for something that is pure misery.
 It’s an ice bath that requires diving under wooden boards to navigate to the next ice chamber.
 My muscles were so shocked, my brain couldn’t process what I needed to do to get out of it for a second.
 I was a little terrified that if I dove under, I’d find no room on the other side (from competitors who jumped in before me), and I’d be stuck underneath with nowhere to go.
 Obviously that didn’t happen, but this obstacle was definitely more about sensory overload than a true physical challenge.

 On the race website, the site mentions that the course is “5+ miles”.
 The plus being another two whole miles, as we found out on the morning of the race.
 By “race”, at least in my case, I mean “get through alive without breaking something”.
 Because yes, there were people who broke things.
 I witnessed one guy land on his wrist diving under the Tazed obstacle.
 What’s the Tazed obstacle, you ask?
 Oh, just this: